spectralliaisons/adventuremap/README.md

 ### geojson feature properties may include an HTML "description" property that will be displayed in a modal window when the feature is clicked; e.g. rendering information from [East Bay Hill People](https://eastbayhillpeople.com/map/).
 ![an image examplar](./misc/screenshot5.png)

 3. Add any images you may have in `imgOrig/`.
 Don't add anything to `imgErr/`, `imgLg/`, or `imgSm/`; these will be filled by a sript you'll run in a bit.
 If the python script finds GPS coordinates in the image, it will create a map marker on the map that, when clicked, will show the image, image name, and an audio file if one is found with the same name as this image.
+No locations will be included for images with the prefix `nomarker-` though they still will have large and small copies created--this is useful if you don't want to expose specific locations of images but still show the images in, say, the HTML description of a geojson feature.

 4. Add any audio files you may have in `aud/`.
 File name sans extension must match an image with valid GPS coordinates or else will not appear.